multiverseloop/apicoll/README.md

 ***Important Information for local SAM Testing*** Testing Files
 1) createstatuslocalevent.json - local test file for createstatus in dynamo
-2) retrievestatuslocalevent.json - local test file for retrievestatus from dynamno
+2) retrievestatuslocalevent.json - local test file for retrievestatus from dynamo
+3) updatestatuslocalevent.json - local test file for updatestatus in dynamo

 Testing Lambda Locally
-Afteryou have done the initial setup of SAM CLI and AWS CLI, Lambdas can be tested locally and it is a good practise to always test locally before pushing to git.
+We want to avoid pushing non-tested code to git or AWS.
+So testing locally is always suggested.
+After you have done the initial setup of SAM CLI and AWS CLI, Lambdas can be tested locally and it is a good practise to always test locally before pushing to git.

 After you make the changes to the files
-1) You have to be in the root folder of the project in terminal
+1) You have to be in the root folder of the project in terminal.
 2) Run sam build to build the application.
 3) To test createstatus api gateway trigger , run "sam local invoke -e createstatuslocalevent.json"
 4) This will invoke the App handler using the createstatuslocalevent.json.
+Within the json you can see the path and body set as per createstatus method within lambda.
-5) You can generate your own test JSON by running something like - sam local generate-event apigateway aws-proxy --path createstatus --body {"email":"bulususashank@gmail.com"} > createstatuslocalevent.json
+5) You can create your own test JSON by running something like - sam local generate-event apigateway aws-proxy --path createstatus --body {"email":"bulususashank@gmail.com"} > createstatuslocalevent.json
-6) You can then adjust the event as per your requirement and then pass the JSON file as an event to the sam invoke command.
+6) You can then adjust the event as per your requirement and then pass the JSON file as an event to the sam invoke command. sam local invoke -e createstatuslocalevent.json